 You won’t have to wait to put your learning into practice – you will be a member of a team of engineers from day one engaged with real-world scenarios and projects.
 Assessment typically includes live industry projects, creating and exhibiting new products, creative portfolios, and applying specialist engineering tools and techniques.

 Supported by an integrated placement year in industry, you will be primed for your future career using personal, technical and professional skills employers have identified with us as critical to your graduate employability in roles such as researching, designing and testing the next generation of vehicles and vehicle systems.

 Career opportunities in the Automotive sector are outstanding.
 Our graduates are highly sought-after for their technical knowledge and skills but also their soft skills, essential in a modern engineering environment.
-MEng students will typically go on to work in design, development and technical specialist/consultant roles, managing engineering teams, providing technical or senior management leadership, or start their own businesses.
-Past students have gained employment in multinational manufacturers including Jaguar Land Rover, JCB, Caterpillar and BAE Systems, engineering support services such as HORIBA MIRA and Prodrive but also small highly specialist companies such as Supacat, Niftylift and Rail-Ability.
+BEng students will typically go on to work in design, development and in-service product support roles, delivering solutions or managing engineering teams.
+Past students have gained employment in multinational manufacturers including Jaguar Land Rover, JCB, Caterpillar and BAE Systems, engineering support services such as HORIBA MIRA and Prodrive, but also small highly specialist companies such as Supacat, Niftylift and Rail-Ability.